Small Language Models (SLMs) Can Still Pack a Punch: A survey (updated 2026): Types of SLMs

 \subsubsection{\textbf{Legal Domain:}}

-Lawyer LLaMA \cite{huang2023lawyer} is one of the earliest attempts of building LLMs in Chinese legal domain.
-Authors propose injecting domain knowledge during the continual training stage and designing proper supervised fine-tuning tasks to help the model tackle practical issues.
-ChatLaw \cite{cui2023chatlaw} is another Chinese legal domain expert model which is LoRA fine-tuned version of Ziya-LLaMA-13B \cite{zheng2023judging} on 937k Chinese National Law examples that outperforms both GPT-4 and Lawyer LLaMA.
+Lawyer LLaMA is one of the earliest attempts of building LLMs in Chinese legal domain.
+Authors propose injecting domain knowledge during the continual training stage and designing proper supervised fine-tuning tasks to help the model tackle practical issues (as per Lawyer LLaMa technical report).
+ChatLaw is another Chinese legal domain expert model which is LoRA fine-tuned version of Ziya-LLaMA-13B \cite{zheng2023judging} on 937k Chinese National Law examples that outperforms both GPT-4 and Lawyer LLaMA.